 The CDBG-H program continues to prioritize homeowner rehabilitation.
-While DEHCR did not meet its estimated number of units rehabilitated, the CDBG-H program significantly improved the safety and efficiency of homes for the clients we serve.
+DEHCR exceeded its estimated number of units rehabilitated and the CDBG-H program significantly improved the safety and efficiency of homes for the clients served.
 The CDBG-H program has experienced a shortage of contractors to work in the program; this is especially true of trade contractors, including plumbers and electricians.
 In addition, the CDBG-H program has seen a rise in the number of projects exceeding \$50,000 to make the property decent, safe, and sanitary.